Who can get custody?

 The law allows for a grandparent, great-grandparent, or sibling (known in the law as a “family member”) to file for visitation in certain circumstances.

-First, any grandparent can file an original petition for visitation rights only if the child’s parents are separated.
-If the parents of the minor child are not separated and the child is living with both parents, a grandparent cannot start his/her own case for visitation.1 A grandparent cannot file an original petition more than once in any two-year period and cannot file in any year in which another custody action has been filed concerning the child.2If a parent wants to file to modify or dismiss the grandparent’s visitation rights, such a petition also cannot be filed more than once in any two-year period.2
+A grandparent can file an original petition for visitation rights only if the child’s parents are separated or if the child’s parent dies.
+If the parents of the minor child are not separated and the child is living with both parents, a grandparent cannot start his/her own case for visitation unless one of the parents is incapacitated or incarcerated.1 A grandparent cannot file an original petition more than once in any two-year period and cannot file in any year in which another custody action has been filed concerning the child.2If a parent wants to file to modify or dismiss the grandparent’s visitation rights, such a petition also cannot be filed more than once in any two-year period.2

 - the issue of custody or visitation rights of the child in question;